SubahNoshin/Health-Monitor/README.md

 </table>

-* More details about this android application project can be found <a href="https://github.com/abrarhasan3/CardiacRecorder/wiki">here</a>
+* A few more details to know <a href="https://github.com/SubahNoshin/Health-Monitor/wiki">Please Click Heree</a>